Album This song officially appears on the Another Day / Oh Woman Oh Why 7" Single.

 Release

-Although “Another Day” and “Oh Woman, Oh Why” were not originally released upon any solo or Wings album, both songs would be released as bonus tracks upon later editions of Paul and Linda McCartney’s 1971 solo album, Ram.
-“Oh Woman, Oh Why” has also been included upon the Special and Deluxe editions of the 2012 remasters of Ram.
+Although “Another Day” and “Oh Woman, Oh Why” were not originally released on any solo or Wings album, both songs appeared as bonus tracks on later editions of Ram.
+“Oh Woman, Oh Why” has also been included on the special and deluxe editions of the 2012 remasters of Ram.
+It was also included on The 7″ Singles Box in 2022. […]

 Woman, oh why, why, why, why, why